spruceid/ssi/did-pkh/did-pkh-method-draft.md

 An earlier version of this specification used more human-readable submethod namespacing rather than referring mapping directly to the CAIP naming convention.
-As the scope has grown of this project, and with forward compatibility in mind, this has been removed.
-The legacy aliases that Spruce's implementation also supports for backwards-compatibility with credentials already issued is as follows:
+It also defaulted to main-net for `did:pkh:eth` in the absence of an explicit chainID.
+As the scope has grown of this project, and with forward compatibility in mind, both of these patterns have been removed, required explicitly naming the EVM by its registered [CAIP-2][] code and explicitly naming the `chain_id` (as specified in [CAIP-10][]) as well.
+The legacy aliases that Spruce's implementation also supports for backwards-compatibility with credentials already issued look like this:

 | prefix | example (linked to sample DID document) |
 |:---:|:---:|